andreas-schoch/snowboarding-game/README.md

 _Loader might be useful for any project that uses Phaser3 and [Birch-san/box2d-wasm](https://github.com/Birch-san/box2d-wasm).
 I want to turn it into a NPM package and create adapters to support various box2d ports_

 For the GUI and menus, plain old HTML/CSS is used and rendered on top of the canvas.
+This will likely change as it is a bit of a pain to maintain.

+At this point I'm not too concerned with super clean architechture and code quality.
+You will see some messy code and unstructured commits that I clean up as things take shape.

-Eventually I want to add a level editor to the game so that players can create their own levels and share them with others with the click of a button (checkout 'level-editor' branch for progress on this).
+Eventually I want to add a level editor to the game and build infrastructure to allow players to share their levels with each other, rate them and so on.
+Each level would have their own leaderboard.

+I would really like for the physics to be fully deterministic so I can store input data (for replays and ghosts) along with the scores.
+That probably won't be possible using box2d cross all platforms, so will experiment switching to the Rapier physics engine (possibly switching from TS to Rust altogether in the process).

 ## Run the game locally
 ```shell